raimon49/pip-licenses/README.md

 When executed with the `--with-license-file` option, output the location of the package's license file on disk and the full contents of that file.
 Due to the length of these fields, this option is best paired with `--format=json`.

+**Note:** If you want to keep the license file path secret, specify `--no-license-path` option together.

 ### Option: ignore-packages